Brands Have Stopped Selling Solutions and Started Selling Validation

 The Connection

 The old model of “you need fixing” suddenly felt like an attack on authentic identity.
 So advertising shifted to speak the language of social media: You’re perfect.
 The world needs changing.
-Support us to signal you’re on the right side.
+Support a brand that understands this.

 It’s not that brands suddenly got more enlightened.
 They just followed the culture to where it was going.